Notes on migrating a Bluesky account

 error: request failed: Post "https://altq.net/xrpc/com.atproto.repo.uploadBlob": context deadline exceeded (Client.Timeout exceeded while awaiting headers)

-[!note] This led to a side quest finding out that my PDS was still set to the original 50 MB upload limit, but the mushroom PDS raised this to 100 MB and 3 minute length for movies a while after I set up the PDS.
-Solution for this problem is changing the following line in the /pds/pds.env file on the PDS server:
+This led to a side quest where I found out that my PDS was still set to the original 50 MB upload limit, but the mushroom PDS raised this to 100 MB and 3-minute length for videos a while after I set up the PDS.
+The solution for this problem is changing the following line in the /pds/pds.env file on the PDS server:

 PDS_BLOB_UPLOAD_LIMIT=104857600

-Don't forget to restart the PDS (reboot or systemctl restart pds) afterwards.
+Don't forget to restart the PDS afterward (reboot or systemctl restart pds).

 With that fix in place, the upload of the missing blob worked fine: